sábado, 26 de noviembre de 1988

 y podré llorar de felicidad.

-Your love belongs to another everything,
+Your love belongs entirely to another—

 (Pintura de la artista francesa Nathalie Picoulet)

-Meanwhile, I will live on your charity
+Meanwhile, I will live on your charity,

-without receiving a penny from you ...
+without receiving a single penny from you.

-... something small you can give me ?,
+... something small you might give me:

-it can be a paper boat
+perhaps a paper boat

 or maybe the last drop of honey

-that in dreams you would have forgotten
+that in dreams you might have forgotten,

-or hair tangled by your brooch.
+or a strand of hair caught in your brooch.

-But one day will come, I'm sure
+But one day will come, I am sure,

-that you remember me in your loneliness
+when you remember me in your solitude,

-and notice my sincere and pure love
+and see my love sincere and pure—

-and I can cry with happiness.
+and I will cry with happiness.

 jueves, 17 de noviembre de 1988